 Why is Kashmiri Sapphire so famous?

-In 2008, a very large Kashmir sapphire cushion weighing 42.28 carats — was sold for $3.5 million by Christie’s in Hong Kong, setting yet another record.
+In 2008, a very large Kashmir sapphire cushion weighing 42.28 carats sold for $3.5 million by Christie’s in Hong Kong.

 These astronomical prices have set new records for a single carat price of any gemstone.
-No wonder bidders are willing to pay such a high price for a nice but rare stone and establish the Kashmiri sapphire gemstone as the crème de la crème of sapphires and gemstones.
+No wonder bidders are willing to pay such a high price for a nice stone.